antonioalmeida/feup-comp/README.md

 #### DEALING WITH SYNTACTIC ERRORS:
 (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)
-Our tool shows all the syntatic errors found, so it does not exit after the first error.
-For example if it founds an error in the assignement of a variable, it the parser skips to the next semicolon and starts looking for syntatic errors from there.
-Our tool was able to report correctly all the errors in all files of the folder MyFirstYalExamples_1 that can be found in the link "yal Examples" in the Moodle page of this course.
+Our tool shows all the syntatic errors found, so that it does not exit after the first error.
+For example, if it founds an error in the assignement of a variable, the parser skips to the next semicolon and starts looking for syntatic errors from there.
+Our tool was able to report correctly all the errors in all files of the folder "MyFirstYalExamples_1" that can be found in the link "yal Examples" in the Moodle page of this course.